 - Dispensed more than 4.6 million glasses

-- Sightsavers holds Independent Research Organisation (IRO) status, making us one of the only international non-governmental organisations to hold this status in the UK.
-We conduct high quality research to address global gaps in knowledge and put research findings into practice by feeding them back into the design of our programmes.
+- Sightsavers holds Independent Research Organisation (IRO) status, making us one of the only international non-governmental organizations to hold this status in the UK.
+We conduct high-quality research to address global gaps in knowledge and put research findings into practice by feeding them back into the design of our programmes.

 - New research from Sightsavers uncovers the reality of life with Neglected tropical disease.

 - The research team uses art to help raise awareness of the conditions and their impact on the lives of patients.